a1ien/rusb/README.md

 resources are released in a proper order.

 ## Dependencies
-In order to use the `libusb` crate, you must have:

-* The native `libusb` library installed where it can be found by `pkg-config`.
+In order to use the `libusb` crate, you must have the native `libusb` library installed where it can be found by `pkg-config`.
-* A Rust runtime with the `libc` crate.
-Since the `libc` crate's interface is considered unstable, you must install Rust from the nightly builds or from the latest source.

 All systems supported by the native `libusb` library are also supported by the `libusb` crate.
 It's been tested on Linux, OS X, and Windows.